The 42nd (Royal Highland — The Black Watch)

 1843 15 officers and 537 men were at Valletta with a detachment 26 men at Fort Tigne.

-- 2 Dec Bachelor L/Sgt John Renton to Margaret Russell, a spinster of the Parish of Kilbride in the town of Clara, King's County Ireland.
+- 2 Dec Bachelor L/Sgt John Renton married Margaret Russell, a spinster of the Parish of Kilbride in the town of Clara, King's County Ireland.

-- 6 Aug Mary McCormick Milne born on 10 July 1843, daughter of Pte James Milne Reserve/42nd and Agnes.
+- 6 Aug Mary McCormick Milne born on 10 July 1843, daughter of Pte James Milne Reserve/42nd and Agnes was baptised by the Rev John Thomas Howe Le Mesurier Chaplain to the Forces.

 - 8 Oct Margaret Gardiner born on 15 September 1843, daughter of QM Sgt John Gardiner and Phoebe.